Langeberg Local Municipality elections: March 2006 election

 The following table shows the results of the 2006 election.

 By-elections from March 2006 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the elections in March 2006 and May 2011.

 May 2011 election

 On 28 August 2009, the Breede River/Winelands Local Municipality was renamed to the Langeberg Municipality.

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 The local council sends three representatives to the council of the Cape Winelands District Municipality: two from the Democratic Alliance and one from the African National Congress.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections (November 2021–present)

+The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.